tarantool/doc/doc/book/replication/repl_leader_elect.rst

 it is not a leader and there is no leader available for some time in the replica set, it increases the term and starts a new leader election round.

 Leader election happens via votes.
-The node which started the election votes for itself and sends vote requests to other nodes.
+The node, which started the election, votes for itself and sends vote requests to other nodes.
 Upon receiving vote requests, a node votes for the first of them, and then cannot do anything in the same term but wait for a leader being elected.

-The node that collected a :ref:`quorum of votes <repl_leader_elect_config>` becomes the leader and notifies other nodes about that.
+The node that collected a quorum of votes defined by the :ref:`replication_synchro_quorum <repl_leader_elect_config>` parameter becomes the leader and notifies other nodes about that.
 Also, a split vote can happen when no nodes received a quorum of votes.
 In this case,